-Job/Research Area: Associate Professor - Material Culture & Design Studies
+Job/Research Area: Professor - Material Culture & Design Studies

-My research in the area of material culture studies explores how language (especially talk) is implicated in the creation, mediation, and consumption of the material world – a diverse environment that includes artworks, fashion, consumer products, graphic design, museum artifacts, buildings, urban settings, and many, many other items.
+My research in the area of material culture and design studies explores how language (especially talk) is implicated in the creation, mediation, and consumption of the material world – a diverse environment that includes buildings, fashion, consumer products, graphic design, museum artifacts, works of visual art, urban settings, and many, many other items.

 My main interest is the relationships between objects, language, and perceptions of personal, social, and cultural identity.
 To explore these relationships, my research especially focuses on the processes of designing and making.
 These rich, creative encounters between people and things involve descriptions, interpretations, negotiations, justifications, and criticisms – all of which can be studied to deepen our knowledge of how people and objects are entwined.